 The view of Elk Falls is dizzying from this perspective as you are perched 60 metres above the swift flowing waters cascading over huge boulders and sweeping past obstacles far below your feet.
-This sturdy but swaying edifice represents a feet of monumental proportions, a gift that the community of Campbell River and its thousands of visitors will enjoy for many a year to come.
+This sturdy but swaying edifice represents a feet of monumental proportions, a gift that the community of Campbell River and its thousands of visitors will enjoy for many years to come.

-This along with the newly constructed and wheel chair accessible platforms build just up the banks offer a true glimpse into the secrets the canyon has held for many years so that even the most challenged of sight seers may gain access.
+This along with the newly constructed and wheelchair accessible platforms build just up the banks offer a true glimpse into the secrets the canyon has held for many years, so that even the most challenged of sight seers may gain access.

 The trailhead begins at the top of General Hill on HIghway 28 north east to Gold River at the new entrance to Elk Falls Provincial Park and trails and featuring the BC Hydro sponsored John Hart interpretive centre as well as a 83 stall parking lot complete with washrooms.

-A short walk down a wheel chair accessible pathway consigns you to the
+A short walk down a wheelchair accessible pathway consigns you to the

-first of a series of platforms offering stunning views of the 25 metre falls while the second platform is accessible by a series of stairways leading the to Suspension Bridge, perched on each side of the canyon via a series of thick weight bearing high quality cables.
+first of a series of platforms offering stunning views of the 25 metre falls while the second platform is accessible by a series of stairways leading to the to Suspension Bridge, perched on each side of the canyon via a series of thick weight bearing high quality cables.

 The route continues on the north side of the canyon to meet up with the Dean Martin trail on the opposite side of the canyon, the Dean Martin trail is a feature of the Pumphouse Trails.
 A series of mountain biking trails maintained by the River City Cycle Club and well known to mountain bikers all over the region, not just for the the quality of riding but for the summer resident black bears who gorge on the salmon from the Campbell River and make their lairs close to this most productive of feeding grounds.